A unifying approach to branching processes in varying environments: Bounds for the shape function

 \mbox{}\\ Uniform estimates of $\varphi(1)-\varphi(s)$ based on third moments have already been obtained by Sevast'yanov \cite{Sev} and others (see Lemma 3 in \cite{Fah}).
 Our lemma implies and generalizes these estimates.
-For the proof of these lemmas we use the following known result.
-For convenience we give its proof.
+For the proof of these lemmas we use the following result.